davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

 where $$\mu$$ is the mean value of the list and $$x_i$$ refer to each individual value in the list.
 To find the standard deviation of the values in the list, here are the steps you need to follow.

-1. First, you need to find the average, $$\mu$$.

-2. Next, find the sum of the squared differences.
+First, you need to find the average, $$\mu$$.
+Next, find the sum of the squared differences.
 Loop through each element, subtract $$\mu$$, and square it.
 Accumulate this sum for all elements in the list.
 You can square a value using `Math.pow(val, 2)`.

-3. Finally, multiply with $$1/n$$ and take the square root using `Math.sqrt()`.

-4. Don't forget to increment `this.numStatements` whevever you a simple statement is run.
+Finally, multiply with $$1/n$$ and take the square root using `Math.sqrt()`.
+Don't forget to increment `this.numStatements` whevever a simple statement is run.
 (Importantly, look inside your loops.)

 5. Test it to see if it works.
 Here are my tests, and yours should match mine: